moq-wg/moq-transport/draft-ietf-moq-transport.md

   or a value of 0 indicating that the entire group is requested)

 The publisher receiving a Joining Fetch computes the fetch range as follows:

-If ContentExists is not 1 and Largest Group ID and Largest Object ID are not available, a relay SHOULD forward the Fetch with the 0x2 Fetch Type upstream.

 * Fetch Start Group: Resolved Subscribe Start Group - Preceding Group Offset
 * Fetch Start Object: 0